ahadjidj/Streaming-Workshop-with-HDF/README.md

   - Ingest events from MySQL (SRC1_CDCMySQL)
   - Keep only Insert and Update events and formate them in a usable JSON format (SRC1_RouteSQLVerbe to SRC1_SetSchemaName)
   - Insert and update customer data in ElasticSearch where we will build the 360 view (SRC1_MergeRecord to SRC1PutElasticRecord)
-  - Publish update events in Kafka to use them for fraud detection use cases with SAM (SRC1_PublishKafkaUpdate)
+  - Publish update events in Kafka to use them for fraud detection use case (SRC1_PublishKafkaUpdate)

 ## Enable MySQL binary logs
 NiFi has a native CDC feature for MySQL databases.
 To use it, the MySQL DB must be configured to use binary logs.
 Use the following instructions to enable binary logs for the workshop DB and use ROW format CDC events.